fantafour-haojun/fantafour-haojun.github.io/CTF_Writeup/Spiderlabs_CTF_2020/README.md

 <img src="https://user-images.githubusercontent.com/54532620/89723330-51d95a00-da27-11ea-870c-02deb4948b38.png">

-Thenafter, click on the view full report and you will find `192.251.226.206` under EU.
+Then, click on the view full report and you will find `192.251.226.206` under EU.

 <img src="https://user-images.githubusercontent.com/54532620/89723350-91a04180-da27-11ea-9ddc-2894a7f59aa6.png">